What is the best smartphone? A Beginners' guide to smartphones

 What is the best smartphone?

 So what is the best smartphone?
-With more than 50 smartphones on the market at any one time, it can be tricky to find the right smartphone for you.
+With so many smartphones on the market at any one time, it can be tricky to find the right smartphone for you.

 - Business, pleasure, or both: Some smartphones still have a full physical QWERTY keyboard, but these tend to have smaller screens because of it.
 By far the most popular option is a full virtual QWERTY keyboard displayed on a touchscreen, which means you don't have to give up that big screen to watch videos and you can comfortably browse the internet.

 - Manufacturers: All the traditional consumer handset manufacturers make smartphones, with Samsung and Apple well ahead in terms of sales at the moment.
-LG, Motorola, Sony Ericsson, HTC, Huawei, BlackBerry, Nokia - they're all in the mix.
+LG, Motorola, Sony, HTC, Huawei, BlackBerry, Nokia - they're all in the mix.

-- Operating system (OS): If you're new to smartphones this may not mean much to you, but the operating system is an increasingly important part of your smartphone choice.
-With the exception of BlackBerry and Apple, who have their own operating systems, plus Nokia (Windows only) and Motorola (Android only), manufacturers are making smartphones for both Google's Android and Microsoft's Windows Mobile OSs.
-For many, OS choice is now as important, or more so, as manufacturer choice - each system is set out differently, has different applications etc. If you can, have a look at how some of your friends' smartphones work to see which OS you get a feel for.
+- Operating system (OS): If you're new to smartphones this may not mean much to you, but the OS is an increasingly important part of your smartphone choice.
+With the exception of BlackBerry and Apple, who have their own operating systems, manufacturers are making smartphones for both Google's Android and Microsoft's Windows Phone OS.
+For many, OS choice is now as important as manufacturer choice - each system is set out differently, has different applications etc. If you can, have a look at how some of your friends' smartphones work to see which OS you get a feel for.

 For more information, see our guide to comparing smartphone handsets.